DockYard-Academy/curriculum/README.md

 ## Class Culture & Values
 Class values will be reinforced continuously to students.
-- Rely on your cohort.
-Support eachother.
+- Rely On Your Cohort.
+Support Eachother.
 - Failure Is Ok.
 I.E. "Red Is The First Step"
 - Get Ahead, Don't Fall Behind.
-- Attend Support Time and Help Others.
+- Attend Support Time And Help Others.
-- Turn on your cameras.
+- Turn On Your Cameras.

 ## Student Goals
 Students will be competent developers prepared to excel in the Elixir Industry.
 They will have